-A lot of the leads are expectedly coming from PPC, social media advertising, etc. but the fact that is most baffling is the blue bar on rightmost corner stating “other”- that means even HubSpot cannot tell us where most of the B2B leads come from.
-The most important thing that can be incurred from this graph is that getting “leads” has to do a lot with the lifestyle of constant marketing efforts, cultivating industry relationships, and the mash up of all kinds interactions, activities, behaviours and efforts.
-So rather than focusing on any one channel, understand that B2B lead generation is a composite of unquantifiable activities and behaviours that just work.
+A lot of the leads are expectedly coming from PPC, social media advertising, etc. but the fact that is most baffling is the blue bar on the rightmost corner stating “other”- that means even HubSpot cannot tell us where most of the B2B leads come from.
+The most important thing that can be incurred from this graph is that getting “leads” has to do a lot with the lifestyle of constant marketing efforts, cultivating industry relationships, and the mash-up of all kinds of interactions, activities, behaviors, and efforts.
+So rather than focusing on any one channel, understand that B2B lead generation is a composite of unquantifiable activities and behaviors that just work.

 The Digital revolution in the B2B industry